For safety notes on each specific section please refer to the trail map.

 It is your responsibility to enjoy and maximise your riding experience.
 To minimise risk always ride within your physical limits and ability.

 5. Take sufficient supplies

 Make sure you have sufficient food, clothing, and equipment in case of emergency.
 Carry basic bike tools for repairs, a first aid kit and a means of communication.

 SAFETY ON THE TRAIL

 Be Seen - Wear high visibility or brightly coloured clothing.
-Use front and rear lights at night, in low light and in poor visibility such as fog or rain.
+Use front and rear lights at night, in low light and poor visibility such as fog or rain.

 Be Aware - Watch and listen for approaching cyclists, vehicles, pedestrians, potholes, animals, car doors opening and other potential hazards.

-Be Confident - Use hand signals to indicate your intentions and a bell to alert other trail users to your presence.
+Be Confident - Use hand signals to indicate your intentions, and a bell to alert other trail users to your presence.

 Be Safe - Ride to the conditions and follow the normal road rules.
-Cycle no more than two abreast and ride single file where visibility is an issue or traffic is busy.
+Cycle no more than two abreast and single file where visibility is an issue or traffic is busy.
 Keep at least one metre away from parked cars.

 Be Patient - Slow down when approching other trail users, particularly from the rear.
 Pass slowly and only when safe.
 On narrow sections of trail, pull over to allow faster cyclists to pass.